Alpaca Farming | Homesteading

 Plenty of water should be made available, and it should be kept out of the sun in a shady spot.

 Make sure that your animals are well fed, but not overfed, as overweight animals suffer more from the heat than those that aren't obese.
-Proper nutrition of the animals is also important.
+Proper nutrition of the animals is also an important of raising heathy alapacas.
 In particular, providing adequate selenium, vitamin E, copper, zinc, and B vitamins such as thiamine can increase the tolerance of environmental extremes.

 The alpaca is not used to high temperatures and humidity.
 As a result, if they can suffer from heat stress, which can lead to illness and ultimately death if not caught in time.